-To ride a motorcycle, drivers must carry their valid licence at all times.
+To ride a motorcycle, drivers must carry their valid Ontario motorcycle license at all times.
 They must also wear an approved helmet and have a valid licence plate, owner’s permit and insurance.
 Responsible drivers must obey all traffic laws and be diligent enough to drive safely.
 To legally drive a motorcycle, drivers will need an M Class licence.
 Residents 16 and over can apply for a motorcycle licence in Ontario.
 The type of licence a driver receives will depend upon the type of motorcycle he or she plans to drive.
 The most common full-speed motorcycle will require M1 and M2 types, while mopeds and limited-speed vehicles will require M with condition L.

-Licence Requirements of Ontario Motorcycle License
+Requirements of Ontario Motorcycle License

 Drivers looking to receive their M licence in Ontario need to be of legal age, pass an eye test and pass a written M1 test regarding the rules of driving and minding traffic signs.
 In order to receive the license, applicants must be prepared to show original identification that shows the driver’s legal name, date of birth and signature.
 Some forms of acceptable identification include: